Karachi: Karachi Circular Railway

 Karachi Circular Railway is a partially active regional public transit system in Karachi, which serves the Karachi metropolitan area.
 KCR was fully operational between 1969 and 1999.
-Since 2001, restoration of the railway and restarting the system had been sought.
+Since 2001, restoration of the railway and restarting the system has been sought.
 In November 2020, the KCR partially revived operations.

 KCR was included in CPEC by Shehbaz Sharif and construction started in 2022.
 Existing 43 km KCR track and stations would be completely rebuilt into automated rapid transit system with electric trains.
 The route would not be changed however many underpasses and bridges would be built along the route to eliminate 22-level crossings.
 New KCR would be similar to Lahore's Orange Train.
 New KCR would have joint stations with Karachi Metrobus at points of intersection.
 Project would be operational by 2025.

 With its hub at Karachi City station on I. I. Chundrigar Road, KCR will connect the city centre with several industrial, commercial and residential districts within the city.